-Akita is known for its snowy winters and having the advantage of being closely located to mountains gives opportunities to enjoy winter sports such as skiing or snowboarding.
-The closest ski resort to Akita City is Taihei Ski Resort which might be not the best ski resort out there, but it's the easiest one to access by public transport (a bus number 351 departs from Akita station roughly every hour, takes 45 min and costs around 700 yen one way).
+Akita is known for its snowy winters, and having the advantage of being closely located to mountains gives opportunities to enjoy winter sports such as skiing or snowboarding.
+The closest ski resort to Akita City is Taihei Ski Resort.
+It might be not the very best ski resort out there, but it's the easiest one to access by public transport (a bus number 351 departs from Akita station roughly every hour, takes 45 min and costs around 700 yen one way).

-For more exciting experiences, Taihei Ski Resort offers an aqua park and gym complex called The Boon, and for those who prefer to relax, it also has some hot springs.
+For more exciting experiences, Taihei Ski Resort offers an aqua park and gym complex called The Boon (Japanese-language page), and for those who prefer to relax, it also has some hot springs.

 As you might have already noticed by now, Akita Prefecture has a lot of mountains.
-Besides Chokai, Hachimantai, and Taihei, Akita has other two recommended treasures–Mt.
-Eboshi and Komagatake which are 1478 m and 1209m tall respectively.
-These are most suitable for hiking enthusiasts and you can only reach the top of them by climbing yourself.
-Eboshi-dake is probably an easier one, however, Komagatake, as an active volcano, might offer you even more spectacular views.
+Besides Chokai, Hachimantai, and Taihei, Akita has other two recommended treasures: Mt.
+Eboshi and Komagatake, which are 1478m and 1209m tall, respectively.
+These are most suitable for hiking enthusiasts and you can only reach the top of them on foot.
+Eboshi-dake is probably the easier one, however, Komagatake, as an active volcano, might offer you even more spectacular views.

 Both mountains surround Tazawa Lake, which means once you climb them you’ll get a great view of the whole lake from above.

 The mountains can be accessed by local buses (Nyuto Line) from JR Tazawako station.
-The map and schedules can be found in the official website of bus company (in Japanese).
+The map and schedules can be found on the website for the Ugo Kotsu bus company (Japanese-language site).

 The library keeps a collection of around 81,000 books, 163 journals, as well as a lot of audio or video materials.
 More than that, more than a half of the collection contains materials in foreign languages which is another bonus for foreign visitors.

-Nakajima library is located at Akita International University campus and can be accessed by car 25 min from Akita station, or by bus from AEON Mall which will take 10-15 min.
+Nakajima Library is located on the Akita International University campus and can be accessed by car 25 min from Akita station, or by bus from AEON Mall which will take 10-15 min.

 Akita Prefecture is also famous for its Namahage legend.
 Namahage a demon-like being wearing ogre masks and capes decorated with straw, and according to the legend, he comes to houses and checks whether the kids behave well or not.
 It is believed that Namahage first came to Oga Peninsula, and this is where the Namahage Museum is located.